Residential Drainage & Earthmoving

 Surface drainage system:

-The most common type, using gutters, downspouts, and surface drains to collect and channel rainwater from roofs and paved areas.
+The most common type uses gutters, downspouts, and surface drains to collect and channel rainwater from roofs and paved areas.

 -